Strategic Plan

 Our Core Foundations

-Our strategic plan is informed by five core foundations that guide our activities in order to foster a more diverse and inclusive community of learners that is internationally engaged; actively engages with our community through performances, education, research, and clinical work; adheres to the standards and criteria that assure high-quality educational experiences for students and faculty; and unites a broad array of disciplinary perspectives within the study of music.
+Our strategic plan is informed by five core foundations that guide our activities in order to foster a community of learners that is internationally engaged; actively engages with our community through performances, education, research, and clinical work; adheres to the standards and criteria that assure high-quality educational experiences for students and faculty; and unites a broad array of disciplinary perspectives within the study of music.

-1. Intersectional Excellence.
+1. Interdisciplinary Excellence.

-2. Internationalization.
+2. Internationalization

 We engage with the global musical community through institutional partnerships, individual collaborations, and other opportunities.

-3. Community Engagement.
+3. Community Engagement

 The very nature of our art and scholarship is rooted in active engagement with our community through performances, education, research, and clinical work.

-4. NASM Accreditation.
+4. NASM Accreditation

 We are a founding member of the National Association of Schools of Music, through which we are accredited.
 In addition, our Music Therapy program and degrees are also approved through the American Music Therapy Association.

-5. Comprehensive School of Music.
+5. Comprehensive School of Music

 We bring together outstanding students and faculty in music composition, education, history, performance, therapy, and theory.
 These diverse perspectives ensure that our students receive a rich and broad musical education, and encourages interdisciplinary collaborations.